mel182/SpringbootJwtSecureAPi/README.md

 # Springboot Json Web Token (JWT) Secure API project
 This is the secure API project developed in Java using the [Springboot](https://spring.io/projects/spring-boot) framework.
-This project will demostrate how REST api can be secure by using JWT including some additional implementation that categorized authenticated users based on roles.
-All these security feature were possible with the help of the Spring Security which is a powerful and highly customizable authentication and access-control framework.
+This project will demostrate Json Web Token (JWT) in action including some additional implementation that categorized users roles based on the JWT provided.
+All these security feature were possible with the help of the [Spring Security](https://spring.io/projects/spring-security) framework which is a powerful and highly customizable authentication and access-control framework.

 In this demo REST api project users can publish posts by providing a title, description and categories.
 Each user will be assign to a specific role which is categorized in three level, namely:
 ```bash